nigelconnor/betTracker/README.md

 ## Independent learning.

 Spend alot of time on stackoverflow and reading material in general during the assignemt process.
 What I have learnt during this assignment is that it is vital to keep on top of the labs.
 I have hit so many snags in getting this far with the assignment that I feel if I had another 2 months I could still be adding functionality to this.
-I also found it vert frustration to read that someone has had the snag as me and they got it working by trying X and X doens't work for me.
+I also found it very frustration to read that someone has had the snag as me and they got it working by trying X and X doesn't work for me.
 There are some things that remain a mystery as to parts of the app don't work.
 I am grateful to Diarmuid and Frank for all their teaching and help along the way.